Nicholasbell03/indicators-demo/README.md

 # indicators-demo
-A repo showing some of the work I completed on a client project without proprietary IP
+A repo showing some of the non-IP-sensitive work I completed on a client project